How to enter sales negotiations on the front foot

 What value levers do you have for implementation (support packs, out-of-the-box templates, project start dates)?

-Also, always negotiate all elements of the deal together – don’t allow procurement to pick off individual elements.
+Also, all elements of the deal should always be negotiated together.
+Don’t allow procurement to pick off individual elements.

-“If only I had a way to find out what a win looks like for them”.
-Knowing what a win looks like to your customer is incredibly valuable information.
+“If only I had a way to determine what a win looks like for them.”
+Knowing what a win looks like to your customer is valuable information.

 Why negotiate on price if this isn’t a deciding factor for your customer?

-By this stage in the process, you should have a Champion who you have built a good working relationship with.
+By this stage, you should have a Champion with whom you have built a good working relationship.
 Use them.

 Take time to summarise the opportunity and reconfirm your value with your Champion: